-So while all DAOs have social elements, unless one of its main selling points is the social element, it's not really a social DAO.

-Like most other DAOs, social ones bring like-minded people together in online communities centered around a shared common interest or purpose.
+While all DAOs have social elements, unless one of its main selling points is the social element, it's not really a social DAO.
+Like most other DAOs, social DAOs bring like-minded people together in online communities centred around a shared common interest or purpose.

 So a social DAO might focus on building networks for people of a certain religion, or who share a common interest in a sport like basketball or hockey, or who have similar hobbies like creative writing or music.

-Keep in mind that social DAOs are not the same as the decentralized social platforms, like Mastodon and Minds, nor are they like Facebook or other centralized platforms.
-Because on the one hand, decentralized social platforms are a bit like the Wild West, where anyone can basically say anything, and we have centralized social media sites like Twitter on the other hand, which are heavily managed and censored.
+Keep in mind that social DAOs aren't exactly like the decentralized social platforms like Mastodon and Minds, nor are they like Facebook or other centralized platforms, where people are often arbitrarily censored.

+Because on the one hand, decentralized social platforms are a bit like the wild west, where anyone can basically say anything, and we have centralized social media sites like Twitter and Tik Tok on the other hand, which have content moderators and censored posts.

-But social DAOs are hovering somewhere in the middle between these two extremes.
-While there is no team of people moderating content, you still can't say anything you like.
-The other members of the DAO do not need to tolerate anyone's hateful or oppressive views; they can put up a proposal to vote them out of the DAO.
+But Social DAOs are hovering somewhere in the middle between these two extremes.
+While there isn't a team of people moderating content, you still can't say anything you like.

+The other members of the DAO needn't tolerate anyone's hateful or oppressive views; they can put up a proposal to vote them out of the DAO, and that's that.

-How to Enter a Social DAO?
+How to Join a Social DAO?

 Each social DAO has its own unique entry criteria.

-To join some DAOs, like the Bored Apes Yacht Club, you need to own one of their NFTs.
+To gain entry to some DAOs, like the Bored Apes Yacht Club (BAYC), you need to own one of the DAOs NFTs.
 Whereas others, like Friends with Benefits, need you to own a certain quantity of the DAO's tokens before you can join.